 Maybe you have moved or changed jobs.
 Maybe you are picking a doctor for the first time or your long-standing doctor has recently retired.
 Whatever your situation, choosing a doctor can be a complicated decision.
-How do you know which one is good?
-What questions should you ask?
-Where do you start?

 With so many doctors out there, the decision may feel daunting, but experts say the best place to start is not by examining the doctors, but by examining yourself and your medical needs.

 Primary care doctors can differ.
 Internists study and treat only adults, while family practitioners focus on both adults and children.
 Women may choose to see their obstetrician or gynecologist as their primary care doctor.
 It is important to evaluate which type of doctor you will feel most comfortable with and which type will meet your needs.

 You may prefer a primary care doctor who will care for most of your medical problems and only refer more complicated ones to specialists, or one who will see you for basic care and refer you to others for specific problems.
 This depends on what type of doctor you want or need.
 If you prefer the latter, make sure you choose an office with an efficient system of handling referrals, or find a health plan that allows you to see any doctor you want without costing you more out of pocket money.
 Current evidence suggests that people do best when they have a medical home—a place that provides nearly all of their care and coordinates referrals.

 Keep in mind that most primary care doctors can manage more common problems, such as diabetes and many have specialty training or interest in certain areas.

 You might ask potential doctors how they approach different aspects of treatment.
 For example, how will they involve you in treatment decisions or will they be open to different types of treatment.